 I'm afraid my tone at times may come off a bit like "I did this and I did that" but I'm just trying to share my experiences with various techniques (not all of which have come from Japan), with various tenkara lines (not all of which were not made for tenkara), and rods I have found work quite well (not all of which had the word "tenkara" stenciled on them at the factory).

 I have been to Japan.
 I have fished with and learned from Dr. Hisao Ishigaki and Meijin Masami Sakakibara, the "Tenkara King" and "Tenkara Demon."
 Their flies are different, their rods are different and their methods are different.

 I have also been intimately involved in spreading tenkara in the US.
-I am the one who told Daniel Galhardo that Dr. Ishigaki was coming to America.
+I am the one who told Daniel Galhardo that Dr. Ishigaki was coming to America and suggested he might want to meet him.
 I am also the one who persuaded him to carry level lines.
 For years now I have been actively involved in explaining and promoting tenkara on a number of internet forums, and will continue to participate on those that welcome free and open discussion.

-TenkaraBum.com is now more than two years old and serves tenkara anglers the world over.
+TenkaraBum.com is now about six years old and serves tenkara, keiryu, seiryu and micro fishing anglers the world over.